churchmanlab/human-mitoribosome-profiling/1_AlignData/README.md

+This pipeline produces a FASTQC report from adaptor-trimmed raw reads, then filters out human nuclear-encoded ncRNA (rRNA and tRNA), aligns to mito ncRNA, oGAB control oligo, and mouse mito mRNA to retrieve counts, then to the concatenated human and mouse genomes.
+It removes PCR duplicates and if no UMI was used will need to be modified.
+It creates 5' end bedGraph files for human mito mRNA-mapping reads for visualization on IGV.
+See below (#3 Outputs) for the remaining files produced.

 # 1. Run ProcessFASTQ_hMitoRP.sh
 Replace S1, S2, etc with library (sample) names, update other variables and number of samples (e.g. for 4 samples use {0..3}), and run code block
 ```bash